NOOSPHERE-EXISTS/963/README.md

 Non-fictional currencies will triumph over other currencies as there is no other sustainable alternative.

-## NE
+## XOO

-NE is a non-fictional currency.
-Due to its leading position as non-fictional currency, NE is currently the only rational currency.
+XOO is a non-fictional currency.
+Due to its leading position as non-fictional currency, XOO is currently the only rational currency.

 Is labeling the other currencies fictional biased?
 The labels are descriptive in that math is the only truth to rely upon.